Mohmad-Naser-alnakeshbandi/easy-jquery/README.md

 </ol>
 <hr>

-## Visit my Jquery website for more Information:
+## Visit  Jquery website for more Information:
 <a href="https://jquery.com/"  target="_blank" rel="noreferrer">Jquery</a>